kiskey/stremio-ai-search/README.md

 - "Movies directed by female directors in the 2010s"
 - "Films where comedians play serious roles"
 - "Movies where the director also stars as the main character"
+- "Films featuring actors who won Oscars for their roles"
+- "Movies with ensemble casts"

 ### Thematic Searches